Who is a good candidate for Eyelid Rejuvenation Surgery?

 If you are in good overall health with no serious eye conditions and dislike the appearance of your eyes, you may be a candidate for blepharoplasty surgery.

-During your consultation, Dr. Sato will evaluate your medical history and examine your eyes to determine if eyelid surgery is right for you.
+During your consultation, Dr. Sato will evaluate your medical history and examine your eyes to determine if upper eyelid surgery and/or lower eyelid surgery is right for you.
 Depending on your expectations, she may suggest a combination of procedures in order to achieve the results that you want.

-What happens during Blepharoplasty (Eyelid Surgery)?
+What happens during Blepharoplasty?

-There will be intermittent tearing and/or dryness of the eyes along with some mild tenderness, bruising, and swelling around the eyes.
+There will be intermittent tearing and/or dryness of the eyes, along with some mild tenderness, bruising, and swelling around the eyes.
 An ice pack can be applied for the first 24 hours to help decrease swelling and bruising.
 Head elevation for the first week after surgery will help decrease swelling.
 Any permanent sutures will be removed at your first post-operative visit a few days after your surgery.

-Are the results of Blepharoplasty (Eyelid Surgery) permanent?
+Are the results of Blepharoplasty permanent?